GainDAO/token/README.md

   until it is unpaused.
 - any account with the `MINTER_ROLE` can mint new units, even when the token is still paused, as long as the maximum supply is not reached.
-- any account with the `PAUSER_ROLE` can unpause the token, there are no ways to pause the token again later on.

 ## Distribution
 A contract that can be used to distribute tokens at a rate that has a linear relation to the total